 Speaking of heading out, this is one of the lightest leaf blowers on the market, weighing just 3.7 pounds.
 Coupled with its compact build, the low weight also means that the unit can be carried around large yards while the user takes care of other tasks such as watering plants, clipping branches, etc.

 Sufficiently Powerful Blowing Action

 Considering that this is a battery-run unit, the amount of power delivered proved to be sufficient for most users’ domestic needs.
-Interestingly, one does not need to worry about conserving battery when running the unit at full speed because the battery capacity is sufficient to run the unit at the maximum settings for over half-an-hour.
+Interestingly, one does not need to worry about conserving the battery when running the unit at full speed because the battery capacity is sufficient to run the unit at the maximum settings for over half an hour.

 In-Built Scraper for Easily Removing Wet Leaves